Project-ZeroPoint/Project-ZeroPoint/README.md

-**If we are messaged to take down ZeroPoint we will not say no or fight with anyone we will gladly take it down and make our own backend.**
+**If we are messaged to take down ZeroPoint we will not say no or fight with anyone we will gladly take it down.**

 ## About